GoogleCloudPlatform/professional-services/examples/dataflow-xml-pubsub-to-gcs/python/README.md

 # 1. Getting started

-## 1.a.
-Create a new Google Cloud project
+## Create a new Google Cloud project

 **It is recommended to go through this walkthrough using a new temporary Google Cloud project, unrelated to any of your existing Google Cloud projects.**

 See https://cloud.google.com/resource-manager/docs/creating-managing-projects
 for more details.

-## 1.a.
-Configure default project

-To simplify the following commands, set the default GCP project.
+For a quick reference, please follow these steps:

+1. Open the [Cloud Platform Console][cloud-console].
+2. In the drop-down menu at the top, select **Create a project**.
+3. Give your project a name = <CHANGE_ME>
+4. Save your project's name to an environment variable for ease of use:
 ```
-PROJECT=<CHANGE ME>
-gcloud config set project $PROJECT
+export PROJECT=<CHANGE_ME>
 ```

 # 2. Configure a local environment